 Available Hit Dice: You receive one hit die each time you advance a level.
 At the end of a short rest, you can roll one or more of these hit die and, for each die rolled, recover the indicated number of hit points plus your character’s Constitution modifier.
 You can use this space to keep track of the number of hit die you have left to use for healing.
 After a long rest, you regain a number of hit die equal to half your total number of them, or a minimum of one hit die.

 Death Saves: When you start your turn with 0 hit points you make a death saving throw.
 You must roll 1d20 and on a roll of 10 or higher you succeed, otherwise you fail.
 On your third success you become stable, on your third failure you die.
 A role of 1 counts as two failures.
 A roll of 20 means that you are no longer dying and you regain 1 hit point.
 You can use this space to track your progress.

 Advantages: List any conditions where you get advantage.
 For example if you are a dwarf, you have advantage on saving throws against poison.

 Disadvantages: List any where you have a disadvantage.
 For example if your character is small (size S) then you have disadvantage when using heavy weapons.

 Skills: Your character will have proficiency in certain skills.
-For each skill he is proficient in, place a check in the box by that skill.
+For each skill you are proficient in, place a check in the box by that skill.
 Add your proficiency bonus to the associated ability modifier to determine the bonus you apply to these skill checks.
-When he attempts to perform a skill that he is not proficient in, it becomes a simple ability check, so enter the ability modifier for that skill’s ability.
+When you attempt to perform a skill that you are not proficient in, it becomes a simple ability check, so enter the ability modifier for that skill’s ability.

 x2: There are some class features with double proficiency bonus on some skills, for example, the Knowledge Domain Cleric and Rogue’s Expertise.
 For each skill that your character has a double proficiency for, put a check in the little [x2] box to the right of that skill name.
 Double your proficiency bonus and add that to the associated ability modifier.